 🔪How to make

 Next, add in baby corn and wood ear fungus.
-Saute for another few minutes until veggies are cooked.
+Saute for another few minutes until the veggies are cooked.

 Lastly, toss in cooked tofu along with the stir-fry sauce.
 Once the sauce has thickened, you can remove it from heat.
 Serve your Hunan tofu with some rice.